On the net reproduction rate of continuous structured populations with distributed states at birth: Introduction

 one introduces the quantity

 which is the expected number of newborns of an individual to be produced in her lifetime.
 It is then shown that $p(a,t)\sim e^{rt}p_*(a)$, as $t\to\infty$, where $r$ and $R-1$ have the same sign (see \cite{HT} for general results of this type).
-This asymptotic property of solutions is called \textit{asynchronous exponential growth} and it can be effectively characterized in the framework of semigroup theory, see e.g. \cite{AGG,CH,W}.
-We also note that equivalently $R$ can be defined as the spectral radius of the Volterra integral operator
+This asymptotic property of solutions is called asynchronous exponential growth, and it can be effectively characterized in the framework of semigroup theory, see e.g. \cite{AGG,CH,W}.
+We also note that, equivalently, $R$ can be defined as the spectral radius of the Volterra integral operator defined by the right hand side of the following renewal equation

-defined by the right hand side of the renewal equation \eqref{renewal}, where $B(t)=p(0,t)$.
-The advantage of formulating the linear age-structured problem \eqref{linage} as a renewal equation is that integral operators are usually nicely behaved (for example bounded) in contrast to unbounded differential operators.
+for the density of newborns $B(t)=p(0,t)$.
+The advantage of formulating the linear age-structured problem \eqref{linage} as a renewal equation is that integral operators are usually nicely behaved (for example bounded) in contrast with unbounded differential operators.

 As the above simple linear example illustrates, net reproduction numbers are expected to play a key role in the analysis of both discrete and continuous population models.
-Recently, this has become a resurgent topic of interest.
+Recently, this has been a topic of interest.
 In the context of structured epidemiological models we refer the reader to the recent papers by Baca\"{e}r at al. \cite{B,BD,BO}, while in the context of discrete structured population models we refer to \cite{CUS,CUS2,CA}.
-It is clear that if one adds nonlinearities to the simple age-structured model \eqref{linage}, it cannot be expected that a simple constant will determine the asymptotic behaviour of solutions, for example whether the population will persist or die out, in general.
-However, it is still true that questions of existence and local asymptotic stability properties of steady states can be naturally related to appropriately defined net reproduction functions (or functionals) see for example \cite{JZF,FH}.
+It is clear that if one incorporates nonlinearities into the simple age-structured model \eqref{linage}, it cannot be expected that a simple constant will determine the asymptotic behaviour of solutions, for example whether the population will persist or die out, in general.
+However, it is still true that questions of existence and local asymptotic stability properties of steady states can naturally be related to appropriately defined net reproduction functions (or functionals), see for example \cite{JZF,FH}.